AnonymousBluejay/Derpedia/ADMIN.md

     hat: <boolean> <br /> <br />

 #### Notes
-Items are naturally unbreakable and hides the unbreakable tag.
+Items are naturally unbreakable and hides the unbreakable tag. <br />
+Most int and float values support randomization, for example, "-55,55" would randomly generate a integer or float between -55 and 55 <br />

 #### ItemName
 Every item must have an ItemName.
 ItemName can consist of any uppercase and lowercase letter, number, and underscore.
-No space bars allowed.
+No space bars  <br />allowed.
 Keep in mind each item must have a unique name.
 This is also the item ID used in game.
-Defaults to the item name of Type.
+Defaults to the item name of Type. <br />

 #### Type
 Type can be any minecraft item ID, this is the item that will appear in game.
-Defaults to "iron_horse_armor".
+Defaults to "iron_horse_armor". <br />

 #### CustomModelData
 Model ID of the item.
-The ID list will be released at a later date.
+The ID list will be released at a later date. <br />
-  #Generic rig: 1010010
+  #Generic rig: 1010010 <br />
-  #Generic core: 1020010
+  #Generic core: 1020010 <br />
-  #Generic mod: 1030010
+  #Generic mod: 1030010 <br />
-  #Generic Energy Mod: 1030020
+  #Generic Energy Mod: 1030020 <br />

 #### Slot
 The slot is very important, it changes the way the item constructor creates items.
 Defaults to item.